blockside/arduinomylog4/README.md

 See the verified smart contract here:
 https://sepolia.scrollscan.com/address/0x6A2C5E2B519b07E6939363f44d9dF4E23af73b86#readContract

+* Hints of usage

+The "retrieve" function of this smart contract is read-only, and allows anyone to read the temperature, while the "store", "renounceOwnership" and "transferOwnership" functions are write-only and reserved only by the current owner of the smart contract (who it is can be seen in the owner function).
+The name of the functions is intentionally explanatory, so it is understood that the ownership of this contract can be transferred by the owner by calling the function "transferOwnership"

 * Optional: insert the code into crontab

 Now you can insert the above code into crontab to fetch the temperature data json coming from remote json and insert it automatically into blockchain.